Watch Scott’s Story

 Helping Families Heal

 Aldous Law's birth injury attorneys fight for victims of negligence-related birth injuries.
-If this happened to you, we invite you to contact our law firm today for an evaluation of your legal rights and options, or continue reading to learn more about childbirth trauma.
+If this has happened to you, we invite you to contact our law firm today for an evaluation of your legal rights and options.

 Birth Injuries